taocpp/PEGTL/doc/Rules-and-Grammars.md

 ## Rule Comparisons

-The following tables compare groups of related combinators by showing their matching behaviours on some sample inputs.
+The following tables compare groups of related combinators by showing their matching behaviors on some sample inputs.

 A quoted string indicates that the rule matched on the input, and shows which part of the input was consumed.
 The unquoted letter '**f**' stands for a "local failure" where the rule returns `false`.